Tag Archives: Cultural

 Holi - Festival of Colors, Krishna Temple, Spanish Fork, Utah, Indian, Music, Feast, Food, Dancing, Worship, Spring Celebration

-Holi is the Festival of Colors, a traditional Indian holiday celebrated in our own innovative fashion.
+Holi is the Festival of Colors, a traditional Indian holiday celebrated in our innovative fashion.
 By far our biggest festival of the year, during Holi, thousands of revelers flood the temple and grounds for a day of brightly colored powder, mantra, music, and a bit of “holi” mayhem.

 • Musical Interludes